Scrollerer/Scrollerer.github.io/index.md

 - **Custom shortcuts for work (AutoHotkey)**
 > **Description:** I scripted a few custom shortcuts to make my work as an IT Supporter quicker and more efficient.
 >
-> While my colleagues were wasting time trying to find every tool they needed, I was super efficiently doing my work without any interruptions and saving time both for myself and the clients I was supporting.
+> While my colleagues were wasting time trying to find every tool they needed, I was working super efficiently without any interruptions and saving time both for myself and the clients I was supporting.

 <img src="include/pixel-cat.gif" alt="Animated GIF loading game" class="center" width="40%">